How to Apply

 Tips for Applicants

-- Be informed about the Fund - read all the information online, go to the Equality Fund Showcase, and ask the Equality Officer any questions you might have
+- Be informed about the Fund - read all the information online and contact the Equality Office with questions you might have.

-- Be realistic in your funding request - projects are usually allocated between €300 and €1,000, and proposals with economical budgets are more likely to succeed
+- Be realistic in your funding request it must be sufficient to cover the activities proposed - projects are usually allocated between €300 and €1,000, and proposals with economical budgets are more likely to succeed.

-- Be thorough in your application form - show that you have worked out the detail of how your project will be implemented for maximum impact
+- Be clear in your application form - show that you have worked out the detail of how your project will be implemented for maximum impact.

 - Consider the potential sustainability of your project and how it might be scaled up, ongoing or shared and replicated in the future.

 - Be concise - focus on key and factual information.